What Does Lender Secondary Review Mean?

 • This Business Development Program helps economically and socially deprived females and marginalized folks create small companies.
 Applicants must show social and economic disadvantage via a personal statement and documentation.

 • This Program gives disadvantaged businesses nine years to flourish.
-It has created thousands of employment around the country, and many successful companies have given internships, tuition aid, and more.
+It has created thousands of employment nationwide, and many successful companies have provided internships, tuition aid, and more.
 8(a) enterprises get 5% of the $99B in federal small company contracts annually.

 • The SBA, FBI, and IRS identified a fraud conspiracy in 2011.
-U.S. Army Civilian workers Corps of Engineers reportedly filed fake invoices tallying above 20 million dollars and pocketed the cash for themselves.
+U.S. Army Civilian Workers Corps of Engineers reportedly filed fake invoices totaling more than 20 million dollars and pocketed the cash.

 Daniel Smith